 “When we talk about land, land is part of who we are.
 It’s a mixture of our blood, our past, our current, and our future.
 We carry our ancestors in us, and they’re around us.” - Mary Lyons (Leech Lake Band of Ojibwe)

-This is important because western education strategically frameds history from the vantage point of white settler europeans (obviously casting them as the protagonist heroes) and erased (made invisible) the voices and history of Indigenous peoples, not to mention the history of slavery.
+This is important because western education strategically frames history from the vantage point of white supremacy which justifies imperialism, settler colonialism while erasing and making invisible the voices and histories of Indigenous peoples, Black and Brown people, as well as immigrants and refugees.
 Unlearning the history we were spoon-fed in colonial education as children is a part of becoming a mature adult today.
 Knowing and accepting the truth of our history calls us into greater integrity and relational accountability.

 Sure, it might feel uncomfortable for white folks at first, but staying comfortable doesn't get us anywhere.
 In fact, staying in our comfort zone creates stagnancy and complacency.
 Learning how to be with and appreciate the growth that comes from discomfort is a critical aspect of becoming a mature adult.
 Finding spaces to do develop this capacity with other folks is an important part of our individual and collective healing journey.
-If you're interested in this, check out our co-healing circle Belonging In Practice.
+We encourage you to find a community where you can do this work with others.
+If you're interested in this, check out the Sacred Grove.
+B

 As you work to cultivate your relationship to place, to Land and Waters, it is important for you to connect to the memories, stories, and imprints that the land carries within the roots, rocks, soils, and waters.
 Your personal relationship to land will deepen as you contemplate the cultural narratives that have shaped you and unearth the longstanding history that has brought you to reside on the land you find yourself as you seek to understand your place within that history.

-Coming into sacred relationship with place is inherently connected to the work of unsettling and decolonization since Indigenous presence, culture, and histories are tied to Land and Waters.
-Violence to the land was (and is) interwoven with ongoing violence against Indigenous Peoples across the world.
+Coming into sacred relationship with place is inherently connected to the work of unsettling whiteness and decolonization since Indigenous presence, culture, and histories are tied to Land and Waters.
+Land theft and violence against ecosystems was (and is) interwoven with ongoing violence against Indigenous Peoples across the world.
 They cannot be separated.
 Knowing your personal identity within culture and the impacts that your cultural identity carries allows you to be more ecologically attuned.

-Step 3: Grow Plants & Learn Your Hardiness Zone
+Step 3: Learn Your Hardiness Zone & Grow Your Own Food

 Another amazing way to begin establishing a relationship with your place is to start planting - anything!
 There are so many wonderful plant friends to fall in love with... maybe you are a big foodie - grow food!
 Perhaps you love the smell of flowers - grow flowers!
 Have you always wanted to learn the names of trees?
 Starting planting them!
 The possibilities are truly endless.